darkeclipz/sudokai/README.md

 ﻿# SudokAI

 This app solves Sudoku puzzles using an image as input.
-It uses OpenCV and a neural network to extract the data of an image, and then solves it with a backtrack solver.
+It uses OpenCV and a neural network to extract the data from the image, and then solves it with a backtrack solver.
 The goal of the project was to build it in one day, so there are a lot of improvements to be made!
 There is probably a much better method to do this, but I wanted to see what I could come up with myself without spoiling it too much by looking at tutorials or approaches other people used.
 The main focus of this project was to work with OpenCV.